vmware/dod-compliance-and-automation/content/en/docs/Tutorials/NSX/remediate4.md

 {{< /tab >}}
 {{< /tabpane >}}

-A more conservative and preferred approach is to target any non-compliant controls or run each component separately allowed you to perform any functional testing in between.
+A more conservative and preferred approach is to target any non-compliant controls, or run each component separately, allowing for performing any functional testing in between.
 {{< tabpane text=false right=false persist=header >}}
 {{% tab header="**Version**:" disabled=true /%}}
 {{< tab header="4.1.2+" lang="bash" >}}